sourcegraph/about/blogposts/strange-loop-2019-observability-superpowers-for-developers.md

 **Know WHAT code to write**

--	Users complain something slow… what’s slow?
+-	Users complain something is slow… what’s slow?
 For who?
 When?
 -	You can connect a dev profiler and try to recreate, but with data streaming from production, you just go there for the answers on what code is acting up.
 -	You can dig into what’s really happening, starting with a high level signal
 -	Zoom in, remove the noise, zoom in further, find an actual example, iterate on the resolution